Nico Salva

-Nicolas Raymond J. Salva (born March 8, 1990) is a Filipino former basketball player who last played for the Phoenix Super LPG Fuel Masters of the Philippine Basketball Association (PBA).
+Nicolas Raymond J. Salva (born March 8, 1990) is a Filipino basketball coach and former player.
 He was selected 11th overall in the 2013 PBA draft by the Batang Pier.
+He played for the Ateneo Blue Eagles during his collegiate career, in which he now serves as an assistant coach.

-Early life and high school
+Early life

 Salva played for both the La Salle Greenies and the San Beda Red Cubs in the NCAA Juniors division.
 In his final high school season, he averaged 20.7 points, 11.3 rebounds, 2.7 assists and 1.5 blocks as his team almost upset the Letran Squires in the NCAA Final Four, and made the NCAA Mythical Five.
 He had offers to play for DLSU, UP (his father's alma mater), and stay with San Beda, but he chose to play for Ateneo.
 He chose Ateneo after a personal meeting with businessman and Ateneo sports patron Manny V. Pangilinan.

 College career

 Salva played college basketball for Ateneo Blue Eagles of the University Athletic Association of the Philippines (UAAP) for five years.
 In all of those years, Salva has won a UAAP championship and was the Finals MVP in 2011 and 2012, his final two years in college.